berndprach/inverse_problems_GAN/README.md

 ## Picture extension
-When the model is trained with the right hyperparameters, the special feature of this framework is that it does't only create one solution to the corresponding problem, but a whole distribution of possible solutions, as shown in the following picture:
+When the model is trained with the right hyperparameters, the special feature of this framework is that it doesn't only create one solution to the corresponding problem, but a whole distribution of possible solutions, as shown in the following picture:
 (to produce the result the (usually random) vector z was varied with the same input.)